arnholm/premake5cb/README.md

 ## Features

 In order to make things work, some assumptions have been made.
-This may imply that not all Code::Blocks workspaces will export and build without manual adjustment, but some will.
-Sometimes, just a bit of manual edit/additions are required.
+This may imply that not all Code::Blocks workspaces will export and build without manual adjustment, but many will.
+Sometimes, just a bit of manual edit is required.
 At the time of writing, the plugin builds under Linux only.
 Constructive suggestions to enable Windows build are welcome, consider creating a pull request.
 In any case, the generated Premake5 scripts can be used for generating [Windows builds](https://premake.github.io/docs/Using-Premake) as well as GNU Makefiles.

 * A Code::Blocks workspace file must exist, the workspace projects must be stored under the workspace folder (long paths are ok).

 * Projects such as static libraries, shared libraries and console applications are supported.

 * Projects using wxWidgets are initially not directly supported, but the ambition is to improve this.
-A preliminary linux-only work around for this issue is to add options similar to the following in the config dialogs.
+A preliminary linux-only work around for this issue is to add options similar to the following in a suitable location.

 ```
     buildoptions { "`wx-config --version=3.0 --cxxflags`" }